While I was on vacation, I decided to try some new technology. I started with Electron.

 Electron is a library that helps you write web-based desktop applications.
 You write a web application, wrap it in an “electron shell”, build it, and it works like a regular desktop application.

-Kursovik shows the course for today and the difference with the yesterday course.
-If it knows the course for the next day shows it too.
-Draws a chart of how the course has changed by the week, month, or a quarter.
+Kursovik shows the rates for today and the difference with the yesterday rates.
+If it knows the rates for the next day shows it too.
+Draws a chart of how the rates have changed by the week, month, or a quarter.

 If there’s no Internet connection, it shows the latest fetched data and a warning about the offline mode.
 Whe the Internet is accessible again the data will be automatically updated.